kunzels/8thLightReadingList/readme.md

 1. Navigate to 8thLightStevenKunzel in the terminal.
 2. Ensure ruby version 2.4.0 or higher is installed.
 2. Run bundle install in the console to install relevant gems.
-3. Create an environment variable using your google books API key (run in terminal: export GOOGLE_API_KEY_STEVE_BOOKS=key).
-You can choose a different environment variable name by altering line 13.
+3. Navigate to the .env file and place your api key after the = for booksApiKey
 4. Run ruby readingList.rb in the console.

 <h1> Approach </h1>

-My approach was to initialize our class with a hash for the reading list, initialize the prompt gem, and run a program function.
+My approach was to initialize our class with a hash for the reading list, initialize the prompt gem, grab our api key from the .env file, and run a program function.
 I also used an sqlite3 database for some light information retainment.
 A database will be created if none exists, and it will be opened if it already does exist.
 A table is created called bookList if not already created, with some columns for title, author, and publisher.
 We start the program by pulling from this DB and putting everything into a reference hash called list.

 Passing to the program function, we are given a selection to view our list, look up new books, or exit.